See the results of our 2022 Personal Finance Study!

 - Bait-and-switch scams: Scammers give you papers to sign that they claim will make your mortgage current.
 In that stack of papers is a document that surrenders your home's title to them in exchange for a "rescue loan."

-If you’ve been scammed by someone offering mortgage relief or refinancing, contact the CFPB, and check out the National Organization of Bar Counsel to find a lawyer who can help.
+If you've been scammed by someone offering mortgage relief or refinancing, contact the CFPB, and check out your state's bar association website to find a lawyer who can help.

 How do I get out of a bad mortgage?